flutter/website/src/content/ui/adaptive-responsive/best-practices.md

 or `OrientationBuilder` to switch between different app layouts.
 This is similar to the guidance of not checking device types to determine screen size.
-The device’s orientation also doesn’t necessarily inform you of how much space your app window has.
+The device's orientation also doesn't necessarily inform you of how much space your app window has.

 Instead, use `MediaQuery`'s `sizeOf` or `LayoutBuilder`,